Shortcuts & Direct Execution

 Supported File Types

-.cfsfiles (CFML script files) - Fully supported with ARGS array.cfmfiles (CFML template files) - Uses existing execution path.cfcfiles (CFML component files) - Uses existing execution path
+.cfsfiles (CFML script files) - Fully supported with ARGS array.cfmfiles (CFML template files) - Uses existing execution path.cfcfiles (CFML component files) - not supported for direct execution; uselucli modules run <module>or module shortcuts

 How CFML File Shortcuts Work